netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

 ## Deploy Citrix ADC CPX with inbuilt ingress controller on Kubernetes

-Perform the following step to deploy a Citrix ADC CPX along with inbuilt Ingress controller.
+Perform the following step to deploy a Citrix ADC CPX along with an inbuilt Ingress controller.

-   1. Apply the following command to deploy a Citrix ADC CPX with inbuilt ingress controller.
+   1. Apply the following command to deploy a Citrix ADC CPX with the inbuilt ingress controller.
       ```
           kubectl apply -f  https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/baremetal/citrix-k8s-cpx-ingress.yml
       ```

 ## Deploy Citrix ingress controller as a standalone pod

-Perform the following steps to deploy the Citrix ingress controller as a stand alone pod.
+Perform the following steps to deploy the Citrix ingress controller as a stand-alone pod.